thesandboxgame/sandbox-smart-contracts/packages/marketplace/docs/exchange/Exchange.md

-OrderValidator->>Exchange: returns the result of the validation Exchange->>Exchange: match the 2 orders & calculate fillings Exchange->>TransferManager: executes the transfers of the exchange TransferManager->>RoyaltyManager: gets the royalties info TransferManager->>TransferExecutor: transfer the royalties TransferManager->>TransferExecutor: transfer the fees TransferManager->>TransferExecutor: transfer the payouts
+OrderValidator->>Exchange: returns the result of the validation Exchange->>Exchange: match the 2 orders & calculate fillings Exchange->>TransferManager: executes the transfers of the exchange TransferManager->>RoyaltiesRegistry: gets the royalties info TransferManager->>TransferExecutor: transfer the royalties TransferManager->>TransferExecutor: transfer the fees TransferManager->>TransferExecutor: transfer the payouts